Is the CDC Canceling Cruises? We Answer This and Other Omicron Cruising Myths

 Will My Cruise Visit Its Scheduled Ports of Call?

 Many cruises are currently experiencing itinerary changes, so it is important to remain flexible.
-Your Caribbean cruise will go somewhere in the Caribbean -- but perhaps not to the exact three or four ports you thought you were going to.
+Your Caribbean cruise will go somewhere in the Caribbean -- but perhaps not to the exact three or four ports you thought you were going to visit.

-For those who would rather not live with the uncertainty around itinerary changes, numerous cruise lines are adopting their cancellation policies to allow passengers to shift their booking to a later date.
+For those who would rather not live with the uncertainty around itinerary changes, numerous cruise lines are amending their cancellation policies to allow passengers to shift their booking to a later date.

 Will I Need a Booster Shot to Cruise?

-The writing is on the wall on this one: if not now, then very soon, you will need a booster shot in order to take a cruise.
-A few lines have already required this, including Cunard and P&O UK, have notified passengers that they are required to be fully vaccinated with booster shots as of early January.
+The writing is on the wall on this one: If not now, then very soon, you will need a booster shot to take a cruise.
+A few lines have already required this, including Cunard and P&O U.K., have notified passengers that they are required to be fully vaccinated with booster shots as of early January.

-Other cruise lines have updated their guidance on vaccinations to strongly encourage passengers intending to sail in the near future to be fully vaccinated with a booster shot at least one week prior to embarkation -- a fact many eagle-eyed Cruise Critic readers have been keeping tabs on.
+Other cruise lines have updated their guidance on vaccinations to strongly encourage passengers intending to sail in the near future to be fully vaccinated with a booster shot at least one week before embarkation -- a fact many eagle-eyed Cruise Critic readers have been keeping tabs on.

 Can I Cancel My Cruise Because of Omicron?